OIT-ADS-Web/scholars_search/README.md

   ```

-  Then there is a simple script that copies files.
+  Then there is a simple script that copies files `deploy.sh`.
+You could modify it to match your server(s) and environment(s), then run:
   ```
   ./deploy.sh (acceptance|production)